 This document is for a development version of Ceph.

 The Ceph client tools and libraries can be natively used on Windows.
-This avoids the need of having additional layers such as iSCSI gateways or SMB shares, drastically improving the performance.
+This avoids the need for additional layers such as iSCSI gateways or SMB shares, drastically improving the performance.

 Windows Server 2019 and Windows Server 2016 are supported.
 Previous Windows Server versions, including Windows client versions such as Windows 10, might work but haven’t been tested.